1961 Syrian coup d'état: The coup

 Meanwhile, Amer, along with other arrested Syrian army commanders and ministers spent the day negotiating with the rebels.
 Amer was certain that the UAR could be saved by meeting the rebel demands for greater local autonomy, softening the July laws and through agrarian reform.
 It is still unclear if Amer was sincere during these negotiations or was simply playing for time and awaiting Egyptian troops.
 Amer was allowed to get in touch with Nasser via shortwave radio and to get his approval for this agreement.
 On this conciliatory note, SARCAF communique #9 was broadcast at 1:26 pm in which it was announced that SARCAF wanted to preserve Arab unity and that Amer had "made the necessary decisions to safeguard the unity of the armed forces of the United Arab Republic.
 The army matters had been restored to their normal course."
 Radio Damascus once again identified itself as the "radio station of the UAR in Damascus".

 While for a few hours it seemed that the UAR was saved, both sides were far from agreement.
 By early afternoon the rebels had received support from nearly all the Syrian army units and felt certain of victory.
-Nasser followed the logic of every autocrat and refused to negotiate with the rebels or to change his policies in Syria.
+Nasser refused to negotiate with the rebels or to change his policies in Syria.
 At 5:20 pm, Amer and a group of Egyptian officers and loyalists were put on a plane to Cairo; this was announced in communique #12 at 5:45 pm.

 At 6:55 pm Nasser went on the radio once again.
 He refused to negotiate and called on the armed forces to do their duty by crushing the rebels.
 In fact, at around 9:30 am that morning, Nasser had ordered some Egyptian troops to Syria in an effort to suppress the rebellion.
 As Egypt and Syria shared no land border, airborne paratroopers and some seaborne troops were ordered to leave for Latakia and Aleppo, where army bases were still loyal to Nasser.
 However, a short time before the Egyptian forces reached these bases they were taken over by rebel troops.
 The fewer than 200 Egyptian paratroopers who landed in Latakia were surrounded by the rebel troops and later returned to Egypt.
 Nasser called off the whole operation.
 On 2 November 870 Egyptian officers and soldiers were sent home while 960 Syrians returned home peacefully from Egypt.